Skip to Main Content

 Car accidents can be stressful, especially if you are the at-fault driver.
 If you have an at-fault accident on your record, you may see significant increases in your premium when your policy renews.
 If you're searching for cheap Florida car insurance following an accident, you might consider getting a quote from the following carriers.
 In the table below, you’ll see the cheapest car insurance companies in Florida for those with one at-fault accident on their record, with Geico and State Farm coming in with the lowest average rates.

 Being deemed a high-risk driver may make it more difficult to find cheap insurance in Florida.
 High-risk drivers include those with multiple speeding tickets, at-fault accidents or a DUI on their record.
 It’s likely not impossible to find cheaper rates following a high-risk incident, but it may require diligence to find adequate coverage and an affordable premium.
 The table below demonstrates the average premiums offered by some of the major carriers in Florida for those with a DUI.
 However, please note that not all companies will offer a policy to all drivers with a DUI on their record, so please contact the company directly for more information.
-Once again, Geico came in with the lowest average rates.
+Once again, Progressive came in with the lowest average rates.

-Company Avg. annual min coverage premium Avg. annual full coverage premium
+Insurance Company Avg. annual min coverage premium Avg. annual full coverage premium

 Lightbulb